flatcar-archive/flatcar-docs/os/booting-on-rackspace.md

-# Running CoreOS Container Linux on Rackspace
+# Running Flatcar Linux on Rackspace

 These instructions will walk you through running Container Linux on the Rackspace OpenStack cloud, which differs slightly from the generic OpenStack instructions.
 There are two ways to launch a Container Linux cluster: launch an entire cluster with Heat or launch machines with Nova.